 Grand larceny, otherwise known as theft or felony theft in Texas, is the most serious theft offense in Houston.
 Individuals charged with grand larceny in Houston or Harris County face punishment exceeding one year in prison and could potentially spend a lifetime incarcerated.
-Not only do you need a Houston grand larceny lawyer to defend these charges, you deserve a robust defense.
+Not only do you need a Houston grand larceny lawyer to defend these charges, but you also deserve a robust defense.

 Greco Neyland is a Houston-based law firm with extensive experience with grand larceny charges and Texas criminal law, more generally.
 We provide a tough defense to every and any theft case and have the knowledge to ensure your interests are protected throughout the criminal justice process.
 Ready to start building a defense to grand larceny in Houston?